PTG Linen Service

 Peter Coughlan, Kristian Simsarian, Sarah Harrison, Marc O’Brien, Sharon Green, Laura Weiss

-We began our design process by researching the competitive landscape of commercial laundry, mapping out PTG’s current organizational structure, and proposing opportunities for employee growth and development.
+We began our design process by researching the competitive landscape of commercial laundry, mapping out PTG’s current organizational structure, and exploring opportunities for employee growth and development.

 Understanding the People

-In our efforts to understand PTG Linen Service’s current structure, we interviewed 16 people, ranging from equity partners/owners, to operations managers, and service employees who handle all the driving, washing, folding, and packing services.
+We interviewed 16 people, ranging from equity partners/owners to managers and service employees who handle driving, washing, folding, and packing services.

-There’s a disconnect in goals among senior leadership, management, and employees and lack of a feedback system to communicate these discrepancies effectively.
+Our research revealed a misalignment in goals at each level of the organization and lack of a feedback system to communicate these discrepancies effectively.

-In the ideal system, strategy, management, and implementation roles would move more fluidly throughout the organization.
-This would enable more communication and collaboration across teams, driving business innovation and employee growth.
+The ideal system: strategy, management, and implementation roles would move more fluidly throughout the organization.
+This would enable more communication across teams, leading to cross-functional collaboration and business innovation.

 How might we co-design a system with PTG that empowers employees while driving business growth?